Last updated November 21, 2022

 - Preventing disease

-This year, reflect on the ways you can embrace a new and health-conscious diet.
-To get started on your health journey or learn more about our health retreats, please email us at firstname.lastname@example.org or send us a live chat.
+To get started on your health journey or learn more about our health retreats, contact Vacayou’s travel concierge team to help you discover, book and plan your next wellness experience.
 We are here to help create a healthier global community through wellness and active travel.